Souljaboytellem.com: Critical reception

 Souljaboytellem.com was generally panned by music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 53, based on 9 reviews, indicating "mixed or average reviews".
 In a negative review, PopMatters said that the album "fails because it's barely memorable, lacking any kind of successor to 'Crank That' to keep Soulja Boy relevant".
 In a positive review, AllMusic's David Jeffries said that the album "should satisfy giggling Right On! readers with pin-ups in their locker, way too cool mash-up fans that carry gigabytes of club music in their pocket, and all the freaky party people in between".
 More negative reviews came from Simon Vozick-Levinson of Entertainment Weekly who called the album a "teenage wasteland filled with monotonously looped chants and agonizing blunt-force beats."
-Fellow EW writer Chris Willman ranked the album number one on his list of the worst albums of 2007, stating that, "If you're seeking a circle of hell lower than the one in which "Crank That" is ubiquitous, listen to his entire album."
+Fellow EW writer Chris Willman ranked the album number one on his list of the worst albums of 2007, stating that, "If you're seeking a circle of hell lower than the one in which 'Crank That' is ubiquitous, listen to his entire album."

 Steve Juon of RapReviews gave the album a 3 out of 10, finding the beats and melodies to be "monotonous", concluding with "The only hoe that got Superman'd on 'SouljaBoyTellEm.com' is anybody who spent $14.99 on this album."
 Tyler of Sputnikmusic said "To try and explain just how bad the "music" is on this disc is about as much of a masochistic exercise as listening to it.
 The beats are a mish-mash of shitty keyboard loops and samples from "Crank That".
 The lyrics, if you can call them that, are rarely no more than the song titles repeated at different tempos".
 In 2017, Vice wrote that while "Souljaboytellem.com is not a masterpiece (and is far from it)" at the same time it "set a blueprint for how to be a teenage rap star on the internet."
 In a further retrospective review, Stereogum said “The souljaboytellem.com album definitely sounded like a thrown-together rush-job to cash in on a random-ass hit”.
+In his review for The Independent, Andy Gill wrote that "over the course of an album the repetitive approach is wearying", singling out the tracks "Donk", "Bapes", and "Yahhh!" for "a lack of significant lyrical content".
+However, noting that Soulja Boy recorded the entirety of the album on his laptop, Gill concluded that "Soulja Boy's DIY style [...] may be a significant indicator of changes in the genre".